rdpackages/rdpackages.github.io/rddensity/index.md

 This package was first released in Spring 2017, and had one major upgrade in Summer 2020.

-- _Summer 2020 new features include_: (i) speed improvements; (ii) improved integration with lpdensity; (iii) mass points in running variable adjustments; (iv) bandwidth selection adjustments for too few mass points in and/or overshooting of the support of the running variable; (v) density discontinuity plots with histogram and/or confidence bands; and (vi) binomial testing near cutoff as complementary discontinuity testing following results in rdlocrand methods (see references there for details).
+- _Summer 2020 new features include_: (i) speed improvements; (ii) improved integration with [`lpdensity`](https://nppackages.github.io/lpdensity/); (iii) mass points in running variable adjustments; (iv) bandwidth selection adjustments for too few mass points in and/or overshooting of the support of the running variable; (v) density discontinuity plots with histogram and/or confidence bands; and (vi) binomial testing near cutoff as complementary discontinuity testing following results in [`rdlocrand`](https://rdpackages.github.io/rdlocrand/) methods (see references there for details).

 ## Stata Implementation